AnnaGD/group1-gmms-4398/README.md

 ## Project Description

-- Made by: Hassaan, Anna Goncharova, Josh
+- Made by: Hassaan Abbasi, Anna Goncharova, Josh Baker
 - The GMMS is a web-based application that acts as a centralized platform for managing maintenance operations.
 It serves as a centralized platform that helps to automate and schedule maintenance activities, track them, and ensure these activities are completed in a